 - Remove husks and silk from corn on the cob.

-- Cook corn on the cob on an outdoor grill over high heat, turning it with tongs as they char and slightly blacken on all sides, about 10 minutes.
+- Cook corn on the cob on an outdoor grill over high heat, turning with tongs as they char and slightly blacken on all sides, about 10 minutes.

 - Rub with butter when hot from the grill and sprinkle with a bit of salt.
 Serve hot and enjoy!